 The payment scenarios need to be tested with the bank as errors will lead to payment failures.
 This is because for a payment to go through, everything must exactly meet the mandated requirements for each bank.
 However, then the IT department must keep track of the variances between banks.

 In order to go live with a bank for connectivity, one will generally require between three, five or ten formats.
 However, there are roughly five hundred variants for international bank connectivity projects.

-The sequence of steps to enable the bank connectivity is often the following:
+Based on our experience assisting clients with bank connectivity, the sequence of steps to enable the bank connectivity is often the following:

 - Testing: Then the interface is tested with a penny value with the participating bank.
 The first time the connection is run, it will, in nearly all cases, not work.

 - Working Out the Bugs or Errors in the Interface: The participating bank will explain why the integration failed.
-However, the SAP customer’s IT team will often not understand the explanation provided by the bank as banks use their own terminology and domain expertise that is unfamiliar to IT departments.
+However, the customer’s IT team will often not understand the explanation provided by the bank as banks use their own terminology and domain expertise that is unfamiliar to IT departments.
 Each scenario will often change the information that is required to be sent.
 As an example, one scenario which sends payment information from Germany to Poland changes when the payment is sent from Germany to Dubai.
 This changes again when the payment types change.
 Whether or not the payment is urgent changes the data that is required yet again.
 Each scenario changes the data that must be sent, and a single missing field or incorrect format means failure for that test.